1932 UK & Ireland Greyhound Racing Year

-The 1932 UK & Ireland Greyhound Racing Year was the seventh year of greyhound racing in the United Kingdom and Ireland.
+The 1932 UK & Ireland Greyhound Racing Year was the seventh year of greyhound racing in the United Kingdom and the sixth year of greyhound racing in Ireland.
 The total annual attendance across the country for 1932 topped 20 million, increasing to 20,178,260 from 17,906,917 (in 1931), a sixth consecutive annual increase.

 Summary

 At least 43 new tracks opened during 1932.
 It is believed that there were 187 tracks (including independent tracks) in operation by December 1932 as the industry continued to experience phenomenal growth.
 The breakdown consisted of 50 tracks affiliated to the National Greyhound Racing Society and 14 tracks affiliated the rival organisation the British Greyhound Tracks Control Society (BGTCS) leaving 123 unaffiliated tracks.

 Tracks

 The London area was served by four new tracks Crayford & Bexleyheath Stadium, Hackney Wick Stadium, Catford Stadium and Brixton Greyhound Stadium.
 Catford held an inaugural meeting on Saturday 30 July where the crowd witnessed a seven card race of events comprising four or five runners.
 Mick the Miller was paraded around the track prior to the fourth race.
 Edinburgh welcomed two new tracks, Stenhouse Stadium and Marine Gardens and Shawfield Stadium opened in Glasgow.

 Plans were drawn up by the Blackpool Greyhound Syndicate, owners of Blackpool and Hanley, to put a track around the football and rugby pitch at Craven Park, Barrow-in-Furness.
 The syndicate sold it as an ambitious project that would give the Furness public its first taste of a sport that has become tremendously popular since its inauguration five years previously.
 Walter Aland, the managing director, was negotiating for the construction of greyhound tracks on football grounds in several parts of the country and was confident that it was possible to run a greyhound meeting on a football ground less than an hour after a match had finished.
 He said "Negotiations have already been completed for the introduction of greyhound racing to Barrow, Walsall and Coventry, and by June we hope to have tracks on 12 grounds, four of which will be in Lancashire".
 An application was to be made for a licence and facilities would be provided for private owners to enter dogs in races.
 Mr G Lumsden, was appointed general manager of all tracks under the control of the syndicate.
 The attempts to set up a track at Barrow met stiff opposition after being condemned by the clergymen claiming the plans as being an encouragement to gambling.